How To Set Up Email To/From SMS

 See how to set up SMS to email

 If you have any questions after following these video guides, please reach out to our support, we will be happy to help you with any questions you might have.

-The Danish taxiservice, Taxi 4×27, has been using the solution for four months now and the administration reports that it saves them a considerably amount of time since they can support the taxi drivers directly from their email system.
-Thomas RB Petersen, executive director tells:
+The Danish taxiservice, Taxi 4×27, has been using the solution for four months now and the administration reports that it saves them a considerable amount of time since they can support the taxi drivers directly from their email system.
+Thomas RB Petersen, Executive Director, says:

 We are very satisfied with the solution.
 Both the administration and the taxi drivers have reported that communication is significantly easier and more effective now.
 Additionally, the booking solution has already been used by thousands of customers and it is expected that the number of monthly users will increase even more in the future.